konbraphat51/module_rule/RULE.md

 5. [If there are **sub-modules** of module A, **make a package** A and put them all in it. **And conceal the package able to used as a single module by `__init__.py`**](#5-if-there-are-sub-modules-of-module-a-make-a-package-a-and-put-them-all-in-it-and-conceal-the-package-able-to-used-as-a-single-module-by-__init__py)
 6. [If import the **co-directory module**: import by **module** name.
    If import the **sub-directory**: import by **package** name. (=sub-directory name)](#6-if-import-the-co-directory-module-import-by-module-name-if-import-the-sub-directory-import-by-package-name-sub-directory-name)
-7. [If using another level-1 directory module: import by level-1 **package** name.
+7. [If using another level-1 package module: import by level-1 **package** name.
-   If using the same level-1 directory module: import by **module** name.](#7-if-using-another-level-1-directory-module-import-by-level-1-package-name-if-using-the-same-level-1-directory-module-import-by-module-name)
+   If using the same level-1 package module: import by **module** name.](#7-if-using-another-level-1-directory-package-import-by-level-1-package-name-if-using-the-same-level-1-directory-package-import-by-module-name)

 ### Details